David Tamihere's backpacker murder convictions will be heard by Court of Appeal again

 • Witness C jailed for David Tamihere murder trial perjury

-Little's announcement comes after a police informant at Tamihere's 1990 trial was found guilty of perjury after a 2017 trial in Auckland.
+Little's announcement comes after a police informant at Tamihere's 1990 trial was found guilty of perjury following a 2017 trial in Auckland.

-Former inmate and "jailhouse lawyer" Arthur Taylor's private prosecution of the prison snitch, who was only known for decades as Witness C, uncovered a string of lies and suspect police work.
+Former inmate and "jailhouse lawyer" Arthur Taylor's private prosecution of the prison snitch, who was known for decades only as Witness C, uncovered a string of lies and suspect police work.

-Witness C was one of three prison snitches which the Crown relied on at Tamihere's trial to give what was described as "powerful" evidence.
+Witness C was one of three prisoners which the Crown relied on at Tamihere's trial to give what was described as "powerful" evidence.

 The prisoners all claimed Tamihere had, at different times and while in custody, confessed to how he sexually assaulted and killed the Swedes.

-A jury decided Witness C was guilty on eight perjury charges but not guilty of obstructing the course of justice, which pertained to a 1995 affidavit recanting his murder trial testimony.
+The 2017 jury decided Witness C was guilty on eight perjury charges but not guilty of obstructing the course of justice, which pertained to his 1995 affidavit recanting his murder trial testimony.

-After he was sentenced to eight years and seven months' imprisonment a lengthy suppression battle ensued before Witness C was finally unmasked in April 2018 by the Herald and other media as Roberto Conchie Harris, a double murderer, sex offender and fraudster.
+After he was sentenced to eight years and seven months' imprisonment for his courtroom lies, a lengthy suppression battle ensued before Witness C was finally unmasked in April 2018 by the Herald and other media as Roberto Conchie Harris - a double murderer, sex offender and fraudster.

-Tamihere has told the Herald that Witness C's perjury convictions were a "major" moment in his case.
+Tamihere has told the Herald that Witness C's perjury convictions were a "major" moment in his case, while a High Court judge said the snitch's lies were a "brazen assault on the foundation of our criminal justice system".

-At the 1990 trial, Harris testified that Tamihere confessed to him while they shared a prison cell.
+At the 1990 trial, Harris had testified that Tamihere confessed to him while they shared a prison cell.

 Harris was serving time for killing Northland couple Carole Anne Pye and Trevor Martin Crossley when Tamihere was arrested for the Swedes' murders.

-He told the jury Tamihere attacked and sexually assaulted the Swedes before dumping their bodies at sea.
+He told the jury Tamihere attacked and sexually assaulted the backpackers before dumping their bodies at sea.

 But in 1991, Hoglin's remains were discovered in bush near Whangamata, about 70km from where the murders were said to have taken place.